 Incoming transfer students are assumed to be making SAP upon acceptance to ETBU.
-All attempted credit hours will be included in the SAP calculation for the maximum limit of 180 hours.
-Remedial Coursework in credit hours.
+All attempted credit hours will be included in the SAP calculation for the 180 maximum number of hours limit.

+Remedial Coursework

-ETBU does not accept remedial transfer credit hours and does not include remedial coursework
+ETBU does not accept remedial transfer credit hours and does not include remedial coursework in credit hours.